stefb965/dropbox-js/README.md

-# [DEPRECIATED] This repository is no longer maintained
+# [DEPRECATED] This repository is no longer maintained

 Please use the [Dropbox v2 SDK](https://github.com/dropbox/dropbox-sdk-js).
 Issue reports and pull requests will not be attended.